Our Approach to solving health problems

-A functional medicine assessment involves a thorough investigation of the entire body and mind, with a focus on uncovering causes and contributors to your health issues or diseases.
-Many doctors and specialists like Dr Hale have taken the extra training to deepen their knowledge about how to do these assessments and how to provide personalised, effective and safe solutions – while minimising the need for medication.
+A patient assessment here at Hale Health Medicine always involves a thorough investigation with a focus on uncovering causes and contributors to your health issue or illness.
+Many doctors and specialists like Dr Hale have taken the extra Functional Medicine training to learn the value in doing these comprehensive assessments and realise the rewards in providing personalised, effective, and safe whole body-mind solutions.

 Functional Medicine recognises that there are problems with HEALTH even when there is NO DISEASE.